garden-io/garden/docs/using-garden/config-templates.md

 }
 ```

-This simple schema says the `containerPort` and `servicePort` inputs are required, and that you can optionally set a `replicas` value as well.
+This schema says that the `containerPort` and `servicePort` inputs are required, and that you can optionally set a `replicas` value as well.
 Any JSON Schema with `"type": "object"` is supported, and users can add any parameters that templated actions and modules should specify.
 These could be ingress hostnames, paths, or really any flags that need to be customizable per action or module.

 These values can then be referenced using `${inputs.*}` template strings, anywhere under the `configs` and `modules` fields.